iimyzf/Inception/README.md

 # This Specifies the base images for the container (in this case, it's the 3.14 version of Alpine)
 FROM alpine:3.14

-# This Run commands in the container shell, and installs the specified packages
+# This Run commands in the container shell and installs the specified packages
-# (it will install nginx & openssl, and will create the directory "/run/nginx" as well)
+# (it will install nginx & OpenSSL, and will create the directory "/run/nginx" as well)
 RUN apk update && \
     apk add nginx openssl && \
     mkdir -p /run/nginx